untold-titan/untold-titan/README.md

  - I'm from Canada. 🍁
  - I'm currently working on Web development with Reactjs and Svelte.
 (I like Svelte better)
  - I'm also working on moving my custom backend that I created, (cataclysmAPI) and moving it to Firebase so I have less code to maintain
- - Ask me about anything, you can reach me in my discord server, (I'm Titan, the friendly neighbourhood admin)
+ - Ask me about anything, you can reach me in my discord server,[Army Gang](https://discord.gg/Muaepz4u9G) (I'm Titan, the friendly neighbourhood admin)
  - If you don't have discord, you can also reach me at untoldtitan3k@gmail.com.
  - Pronous: He/Him
  - Fun fact, I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Spider man.
 My favorite (non-mythic/legendary) pokemon is Sylveon, and Rayquaza.